saucecontrol/Brotli-IIS/readme.md

 Brotli IIS Compression Scheme Plugin
 ====================================

 Brotli is a [new-ish](https://opensource.googleblog.com/2015/09/introducing-brotli-new-compression.html) open-sourced compression algorithm specifically designed for HTTP content encoding.
-The algorithm and reference encoder/decoder libraries were [created by Google](https://github.com/google/brotli) and offered for free.
+The algorithm and reference encoder/decoder libraries were [created by Google](https://github.com/google/brotli) and offered to the world for free.

 Brotli offers significantly [better compression than gzip](https://samsaffron.com/archive/2016/06/15/the-current-state-of-brotli-compression) with very little additional compression cost and almost no additional decompression cost.